ruijunwu/Candy-Store/README.md

 3. Hypothesis 3

-It seems that the correlation between chocolate and winpercent, chocolate and bar is relatively high.
+It seems that the correlation between chocolate and winpercent, chocolate and bar is relatively high(according to the heap map).
 So we want know whether a candy is a bar, whether a candy is fruity and overall win per- centage are good predictors of whether the candy contains chocolate or not.
 Thus, we use generalizedlinearmodel in R.